 For the LTE system, the use of two transmit and receive antennas was assumed at the base station.
-At the terminal two receive antennas were assumed, but still only a single transmit antenna.
+At the terminal, two receive antennas were assumed, but still only a single transmit antenna.
 The receiver for both downlink and uplink is assumed to be a linear receiver with optimum combining of the signals from the antenna branches [3].
-In the uplink, higher peruser throughput should be achievable by also using multiple transmit antennas at the terminal, which will be considered for future releases of LTE.